 QUAIL CREEK STATE PARK

 Quail Creek State Park provides excellent year-round camping, picnicking, boating, and trout and bass fishing in sunny southwest Utah.
 The park is three miles east of the Interstate 15 Hurricane exit on State Route 9.
-Facilities include 23 campsites, most of which will accomodate 2 small tents or 1 large, modern rest rooms, fish cleaning station and two covered group-use pavilions.
+Facilities include 23 campsites, most of which will accommodate 2 small tents or 1 large, modern rest rooms, fish cleaning station and two covered group-use pavilions.

 Quail Creek reservoir was completed in 1985 to provide irrigation and culinary water to the St. George area.
 Most of the water in the reservoir does not come from Quail Creek, but is diverted from the Virgin River and transported through a buried pipeline.

 Two dams form the reservoir.
 The main dam is an earthfill embankment dam.
 The south dam is a roller compacted concrete dam, constructed to replace the original earthfill dam that failed in the early hours of New Year's Day 1989.

 The maximum depth of Quail Creek can reach 120 feet, so it is cold enough to sustain the stocked rainbow trout, bullhead catfish, and crappie.
 Largemouth bass, which are also stocked, and bluegill thrive in the warmer, upper layers of the reservoir.

 The Best Western Travel Inn hotel is conveniently located in the center of St. George, Utah.
 The Best Western Travel Inn is in close proximity to restaurants, shopping, theater, historic sites, activities and more.
 You'll find the Best Western Travel Inn to be the perfect hotel location in St. George.